GimbalDiffusion: Gravity-Aware Camera Control for Video Generation

 We outline our approach in \cref{algo:random_rot_sampling}.
 We first sample random pitch, roll, and yaw angles uniformly to obtain an initial viewpoint.
-Next, 1 to 4 additional random rotations are sampled and distributed across the sequence length.
+Next, 1 to 3 additional random rotations are sampled and distributed across the sequence length.
 Those rotations are applied sequentially to produce smooth and varied motion paths.